Executive coaching programme – Tavistock Consulting (ECP)

 Individual Supervision: 8 x 1hr sessions - dates by arrangement.

-For details of our 2019 programme, including module dates please contact our Programme Co-ordinator on TC@tavistockconsulting.co.uk or check the latest updates on our website.
+For more details please contact our Programme Co-ordinator on TC@tavistockconsulting.co.uk or check the latest updates on our website.

 This method of executive coaching will enable you to work at depth using emotional data to tackle the hard to reach issues that sometimes limit the performance of leaders, teams and organisations.
 This programme and qualification can also be commissioned as a bespoke course to take place inside a client organisation or HR department.